Are the Bylaw Compliance, Enforcement & Investigative Skills courses right for you?

 Deepen Your Investigative Skills

-The program teaches complex interview and investigative skills, how to present evidence in legal and non-legal proceedings, and how to exercise discretion in decision-making.
+Enhance your toolbox with advanced interview and investigative skills.
+You will also learn how to present evidence in legal and non-legal proceedings, and how to exercise discretion in decision-making.

-- People who are seeking employment in the bylaw enforcement/ licensing fields
+- People who want to work in the bylaw enforcement/ licensing fields

 - Anyone seeking to qualify for a competitive position